It's 2050 And This Is How We Stopped Climate Change

 King Street has a little bit of everything: glass-walled office buildings, theaters, old brick warehouses.

 Two years ago, a new set of traffic rules went into effect here.
-"Basically, what we've done is, we've limited through traffic for cars," Keesmaat says.
+"Basically, what we've done is, we've limited through-traffic for cars," Keesmaat says.
 It forced cars away from King Street and launched a whole cascade of changes.

 The streetcars that run down the middle of King Street weren't stuck in traffic anymore.

-Note: A previous version of this story misspelled Rep. Alexandria Ocasio-Cortez's name as Ocasio-Cortes.
-Also, Sila Kiliccote's last name was misspelled in some instances as Kiliccotte.